danbev/learning-nodejs/README.md

   return *this;
 }
 ```
+`Reference` is used store the index for the elmenet being used (plus the AliasedBuffer pointer).

 So we can see that we are setting index_ which is kCheck, to value which is 1:
 ```console
 (lldb) expr index_